privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 1. Clone the Privacy Pioneer repo and make any changes that you'd like to see.

    **Note**: If you are making your own version of the crawler, then you will need to remember to enable "crawl mode" within the extension source code.
 The instructions for doing that can be found in the comments located [here](https://github.com/privacy-tech-lab/privacy-pioneer/blob/main/src/background/background.js).
 The gist is that you will need to set the flag `IS_CRAWLING` to `true`.
-If you are testing changes to the crawler, you will also need to set the `IS_CRAWLING_TESTING` flag to true.
+If you are testing changes to the crawler, you will also need to set the `IS_CRAWLING_TESTING` flag to true. `IS_CRAWLING` will enable posting to the `entries` table, as well as enabling the aforementioned manual [location override](#22-crawler-setup). `IS_CRAWLING_TESTING` will enable posting to the `allev` table.
 This is necessary so that functionality related to setting the location data and recording crawl data are enabled.

 2. Once the changes have been made, run `npm run build` from within the `privacy-pioneer` directory.
 3. Navigate to the newly made `dev` directory.